Ken Griffey Jr. to appear as guest analyst for ESPN broadcast of Mariners vs. Yankees

 In 2,617 career games — the majority in a Seattle uniform — Griffey had 2,781 hits, 630 homers (sixth-most in MLB history), 1,662 runs, 1,836 RBI and a .907 OPS (on-base plus slugging percentage).

-From an honors standpoint, he appeared in 13 All-Star Games (voted a starter in all 13), earned 10 Gold Gloves, seven Silver Slugger awards and was voted to Major League Baseball’s All-Century team at age 29.
+He appeared in 13 All-Star Games (voted a starter in all 13), earned 10 Gold Gloves, seven Silver Slugger awards and was voted to Major League Baseball’s All-Century team at age 29.
 He was the unanimous American League MVP in 1997 and led the AL in homers four times (1994, 1997-99).
 He was inducted into the Baseball Hall of Fame in 2016.

 Griffey was just in Seattle for Edgar Martinez’s weekend celebration for his induction into the Baseball Hall of Fame.